Table of Contents

 Everyone knows how devastating it can be when you’re stuck at home, ill, unable to move with just newspapers and the TV to keep you company.
 But limited mobility should not get in the way of you or a loved one, enjoying an exciting and fulfilling life!
 Below are a few of the many benefits of owning a mobility scooter.

-When you’re older perhaps you don’t have the physical strength.
+When you’re older (Old People Scooter) perhaps you don’t have the physical strength.
 Falls that cause injury also become a real risk.
-With the aid of a mobility scooter, the chances of fall-related injuries are decreased significantly.
-There are several other reasons why you or a loved one may need a mobility scooter, such as recovering from surgery.
+With the aid of a road mobility scooter, the chances of fall-related injuries are decreased significantly.
+There are several other reasons why you or a loved one may need a road mobility scooter, such as recovering from surgery.
 Owning a mobility scooter limits the physical exertion needed to move around.
 This freedom can allow for a much more comfortable healing process.

 Order A Home Presentation

-This decision to buy a scooter will be difficult.
+This decision to buy a road mobility scooter will be difficult.
 We at Tzora have nearly 30 years of experience in helping those with limited mobility.
-Tzora Mobility Scooters offer home demonstrations on any mobility scooter, for a small fee.
+Tzora Mobility Scooters offer home demonstrations on any of our road mobility scooters or Folding Mobility scooter, for a small fee.
 Ask for the scooter you want, in the colour that you like.
 An engineer will come to your house and demonstrate it for you.
 Should you purchase the scooter, the Price of the Home Demo will be deducted from the price of the scooter.
 Home demonstrations are a terrific way to get hands-on information from a specialist.

 3 Year Warranty

-ALL our scooters are accompanied by a 3-year warranty with free delivery anywhere in the UK.
+ALL our road mobility scooters are accompanied by a 3-year warranty with free delivery anywhere in the UK.
 Simple to operate, mini/portable boot and class 2 mobility scooters such as:

 - the LITE LEXIS